GitHub

 • Deployment to a GitHub repository;

-• Exclusion of specific pre-existing files in the target repository.
+• Retaining specific pre-existing files or directories in the target repository;

 Preparation